biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 ```
 Figure 1: Example of an API response for the human ABCA4 gene

-The API returns a mouse strain “SPRET/EiJ” that has a counterpart variant of a human ABCA4 gene variant C > T at chr1:94080658 (GRCh38).

 The API runs on a SPARQList [@sparqlist2023], which is a REST API server, and the data processing workflow is described in Table 1.

 |Step|Description|Data sources, tools and APIs|